rlnt/vscode-keepachangelog/README.md

 ## **Installation**

-Go to the [Visual Studio Code Marketplate][Marketplace] and search for **Keep a Changelog** and click the *install* button on the top of the site.
+Go to the [Visual Studio Code Marketplate][Marketplace] and click the *install* button on the top of the site.
 You should be prompted to open Visual Studio Code in order to install the extension.<br>

 You can also use the integrated extension browser in [VSCode][Visual Studio Code] to install it.